codee-com/open-catalog/Checks/PWR052/README.md

 }
 ```

->**Note**
+> [!NOTE]
->Executing sparse reduction loops using multithreading incurs a synchronization
+> Executing sparse reduction loops using multithreading incurs a synchronization
->overhead.
+> overhead.
 The example above shows an implementation that uses atomic
->protection.
+> protection.
 Other implementations reduce this high overhead taking advantage of
->privatization, which increases the memory requirements of the code.
+> privatization, which increases the memory requirements of the code.
 An
->efficient implementation that balances synchronization and memory overheads
+> efficient implementation that balances synchronization and memory overheads
->must be explored for each particular code.
+> must be explored for each particular code.

 #### Fortran